skycoin/skycoin/cmd/cli/README.md

      version
      walletDir             Displays wallet folder address
-     walletHistory         Display the transaction history of specific wallet
+     walletHistory         Display the transaction history of specific wallet help, h               Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help, can also be used to show subcommand help